shahvarun93/interactive-coach-ai/Readme.md

 - an **AI evaluator** that scores and critiques your design answers,
 - a **coach** that spots recurring patterns in your mistakes and suggests how to fix your mental model, and
 - a **study planner** that converts your stats into an actionable plan with recommended resources.
+- a **resume assistant** that analyzes and tailors your resume for system design–heavy backend roles.

 The stack is intentionally close to what you’d expect in a modern backend/AI service: